 How To Stock Your Home Pharmacy

 Today it’s all about how to stock your home pharmacy.
-There has been so much going on the past couple of years, I thought it would be good to update this post from a few years ago.
-My biggest concern is having a total grid down or other disaster affect us and not being able to get those medications we all take for granted.
+There has been so much going on the past couple of years with new or recurring illnesses, I decided it would be good to update this post from a few years ago.
+My biggest concern is having a total grid-down or other disaster affecting us and not being able to get those medications we all take for granted.
 I’m probably way overstocked with some of the items I feel are especially important, but that’s how I roll.

-I have really bad arthritis and I have to have some over-the-counter pain medication just to get through the day.
-Some illnesses, like colds, are tough to treat and they need to run their course, but then it doesn’t hurt to help soothe the
+I have really bad arthritis and I need to have some over-the-counter pain medication just to get through the day.
+Some illnesses, like colds, are tough to treat and they need to run their course, but then it doesn’t hurt to help soothe the symptoms to get some comfort and sleep.

-There have been so many life-altering challenges the past few years that millions have had to deal with, and most were unexpected.
+There have been so many life-altering challenges in the past few years that millions have had to deal with, and most were unexpected.
 We’ve seen floods, droughts, earthquakes, hurricanes, and so much more.
 The biggest issue I see is that most people are having to make due as best they can since they weren’t prepared in so many ways.
+Pharmacies had an alleged cyberattack that shut down their systems this past week.
+No one could get their prescriptions.

-I hope most families have first aid kits at the very least, and this post will cross over into the first aid kit scenario.
+I hope most families have first aid kits at the very least, and this post will cross over and go beyond the first aid kit scenario.
 But today I want to primarily focus on those simple over-the-counter products we use most often.
-There are those meds we need to protect and nurture our own family members, and we may keep a few others when extended family visits so we can be attentive to their needs too, particularly with some different age-appropriate medications.
+There are those meds we need to protect and nurture our family members, and we may keep a few others when extended family visits so we can be attentive to their needs too.
+This particularly applies to some different age-appropriate medications for both the youngsters and the older family members.

 When you do pick up any of these products, please check the dates.
 We need to rotate them so they stay current with their designed benefits, so let’s get the freshest ones possible.
 I’m a big believer in essential oils so I will share some of those as well.

-Please note, these will not cure anything, but they can curb many of the symptoms that make us feel so miserable.
+Please note that these items will not cure anything, but they can curb many of the symptoms that make us feel so miserable.

-Mark and I had dinner with some friends and we started talking about how our neighborhood needs some help getting prepared for a disaster or an unforeseen emergency.
+Mark and I had dinner with some friends and started talking about how our own neighborhoods may need help getting prepared for a disaster or an unforeseen emergency.

 When others get sick, we may need to share our over-the-counter medications when necessary.
 If I was aware of a baby or toddler suffering I would hope I had appropriate items their mother could use.

-What if an older couple in your neighborhood got diarrhea because of food poisoning?
-Now, picture all the stores and pharmacies closed for days, or weeks.
+What if an older couple in your neighborhood got diarrhea because of food poisoning or the flu?
+Now, picture all the stores and pharmacies closed for days or weeks.
 They could get dehydrated very quickly.
 This is why I’m writing this post today.
 Let’s be prepared.

 Check out your local stores, dollar discount-type stores, or box stores for the cheapest prices available, and yet have an expiration date that will work for you.
-Sometimes we just need a little nudge to remind us to stock up on those products we may need in the near future.
+Sometimes we just need a little nudge to remind us to stock up on those products we may need now or very soon.

 We can sleep at night knowing we don’t have to run to the store at midnight to purchase one or more of these items for ourselves or a neighbor.